idlesign/deluge-webapi/README.rst

 Exposes some sane JSON API through Deluge WebUI (missing out of the box or restyled) so that you can manipulate Deluge from your programs using HTTP requests.

+Deluge is a lightweight, Free Software, cross-platform BitTorrent client.
+Download it at http://deluge-torrent.org/

 Installation
 ------------